mlocati/MLPosteDeliveryExpress/README.md

 In order to use this library, you need a Poste Delivery Business contract with Poste Italiane.

-This library is written in .Net 6.
+This library supports .Net 6 and .Net 7.

 ## Logging the communications with the API server